HoshinoSuzumi/object-trim/README.md

 Calculate and trim object size by specifying properties

-It can be used for the context length limit of LLM Chatbot callings.
+It can be used for the context length limit of LLM Chatbot histories.

 ## Usage